andreamazza89/types-and-programming-languages/readme.md

 # Types and programming languages
 My notes and exercises for [this book](https://www.cis.upenn.edu/~bcpierce/tapl/)

+## Running code
+I use Haskell for any exercises that involve coding.

 ## Note conventions

 - A direct quote from the book look like this: